jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 What is HTML?

 - HTML is HyperText Markup Language and is the specific syntax used to share information request and provided via the HTTP protocol (which is used for the world wide web service).
-- HTML syntax is characterized by the use of opening and closing "tags" indicated by the use of "< >" and "</>" (e.g., "<p>Paragraph content here</p>")
+- HTML syntax is characterized by the use of opening and closing "tags" indicated by the use of "< >" and "</>" (e.g., "\<p>Paragraph content here\</p>")

 ---

 65
 What is a URL and what components does it have?

-- A URL is a ==Uniform== Resource Location, a specific type of URI (Uniform Resource Identifier) and is a string of text which provides the means and location of a resource.
+- A URL is a **Uniform Resource Locator**, a specific type of URI (Uniform Resource Identifier) and is a string of text which provides the means and location of a resource.
 - Key components of the URL are:
   - scheme (e.g., `http`)
   - `://`